NoroffFEU/development-platforms/web-hosting-case-study.md

 ### VPS Hosting (Virtual Private Server)

-- One of the strengths of VPS is that it works better than shared hosting because it has improved performance and security, something shared hosting doesn't have.
+- Shared hosting is best for personal sites and startups.
+But VPS hosting wins for dynamic, larger sites and small businesses.
+VPS is more expensive than shared hosting, and the reason for that is that you get more flexibility over your resource limits, greater security, and improved performance.

 - It`s cost benefit, it saves you money.